jorgegv/rage1/doc/DATAGEN.md

   * `ACTIVE`: 1 if this hotzone is active, 0 if not.
 Hot zones can be activated and deactivated during the game, this setting defined the initial state.
-  * `TYPE`: the action the hot zone will do when the hero touches it.
-It can have the following values:
-    * `END_OF_GAME`: the game jumps instantly to the end-of-game function (see GAME_CONFIG definition)
-    * `WARP`: switches screen to another one.
-When this type is used, the following additional arguments must be specified.
-  * `DEST_SCREEN`: name of the destination screen to warp to
-  * `DEST_HERO_X`, `DEST_HERO_Y`: position of the hero on the destination screen after warping
 * `HERO`: defines hero properties in this screen.
 Arguments:
   * `STARTUP_XPOS`,`STARTP_YPOS`: startup hero coordinates in this screen, of this is the initial screen.